y-guang/psychopy-demos/visual/two_d_array_display_benchmark/readme.md

   - better fps (achieves >60 on my laptop), but not stable.
   - spend much time to load the images.
   - spend >10G memory.
+- even not work when save as gif, when the image size become big.